 If a brain injury survivor cancels a plan at the last minute, or does this on several occasions, be considerate and understand that there will be genuine reasons for this, such as anxiety, memory problems or problems with organising.

-We hope that these tips help you to ensure that your loved one with a brain injury does not live a life of lockdown after brain injury.
+We hope that these tips help you to ensure that your loved one with a brain injury does not feel alone after brain injury.

 For more general guidance on supporting a loved one with a brain injury, visit our Relationships after brain injury pages.